yeatmanlab/roar-docs/docs/internationalization/Letter.md

 - **Internationalization Setup:** Dive into the setup of internationalization using i18next.
 Discover the process of adding new translations as the app evolves, fostering continuous improvement and expansion into diverse linguistic landscapes.

-- **Asset Management:** Collaborate with partners to ensure all required assets from both `assets.json` and `webpAssets.json` are provided.
+- **Asset Management:** Collaborate with partners to ensure all required assets from `assets.json` are provided.
 Add the provided assets to Google Buckets.
 This section also details the importance of proper asset naming and organization.

 - **Collaboration:** Clearly state the expectations from partners regarding the provision of wordlist corpus files, translation files, and assets.